 The implementation of the RTE Act faces massive manpower, logistics, and financial hurdles.
 There is an acute shortage of qualified teachers across government schools, mostly in rural India.
 To improve learning quality, it is critical that the government makes clear budgetary provisions for training teachers.

 States have to recruit and deploy teachers at a 30:1 ratio, establish neighborhood schools within three years and train all teachers.
 These require enormous sums of money.
-The human’s resource development ministry has estimated a requirement of about Rs 34,000 crore every year for a period of five years.
+The human resource development ministry has estimated a requirement of about Rs 34,000 crore every year for a period of five years.

-Rashtriya Madhyamik Shiksha Abhiyan Scheme was launched with the objective to enhance access to secondary education and improve its quality, envisages to achieve an enrollment rate of 75 percent from 52.26 percent in 2009 in secondary stage within five years by providing a secondary school within a reasonable distance of any habitation.
+Rashtriya Madhyamik Shiksha Abhiyan Scheme was launched with the objective to enhance access to secondary education and improve its quality, envisages to achieve an enrollment rate of 75 percent from 52.26 percent in 2009 in the secondary stage within five years by providing a secondary school within a reasonable distance of any habitation.

-The other objective includes improving the quality of education, removing gender, socio-economic and disability barriers, providing universal retention by 2020.
+The other objective includes improving the quality of education, removing gender, socio-economic, and disability barriers, providing universal retention by 2020.
 The Central Government has borne 75 percent and state government 25 percent of the project expenditure in the Eleventh Five Year Plan.
 The sharing pattern has been 50-50 for the Twelfth Plan.

 However, the RTE Act limited the scope of the Fundamental Right to Education to 6-14 years and committed a mistake by not recognizing the importance of early years.
 Globally, it is accepted that the early years are the most critical years for lifelong development.
-India cannot afford to deprive its youngest 16-crore population of a right to nutrition, health and early childhood education as enshrined in the Convention of the Rights of Children, to which India is a signatory.
+India cannot afford to deprive its youngest 16-crore population of a right to nutrition, health, and early childhood education as enshrined in the Convention of the Rights of Children, to which India is a signatory.

-A majority of poor parents are not aware that education is now the right of their child.
+A majority of poor parents are not aware that education is now the right of their children.
 The government needs to launch a massive awareness campaign so that parents become aware of the Act and can take advantage of it.
-Implementation obviously holds the key to its success, and that clearly will be the government biggest challenge.
+Implementation obviously holds the key to its success, and that clearly will be the government’s biggest challenge.
 Prime Minister Dr. Manmohan Singh said, “ I want every Indian child, girl, and boy to be touched by the light of education“.

 He has emphasized that it is important for the country that if we nurture our children and young people with the right to education, India’s future as a strong and prosperous country is secure.
-Stressing social inclusion, he also said that government would priorities the concern and interests of the Scheduled Tribes, Scheduled Caste, Other Backward Classes, Minorities and Women and strive to make the RTE a living reality.
+Stressing social inclusion, he also said that the government would priorities the concern and interests of the Scheduled Tribes, Scheduled Caste, Other Backward Classes, Minorities, and Women and strive to make the RTE a living reality.